Peng-1124/web-softwaretools-plain/report/Features.md

 After all.
 We have summarized the results of user questionnaires and user interviews.
 According to user questionnaires, we have found that.
 For both buyers and sellers, they all want to have a feature that they can check the pets' status, create account, have their own account, place a order etc. But for sellers(the owner of this website), they'd love to have some permissions which users do not have.
 Such as uploading the photo of a pet, adding pets, deleting pets, add tags to a pet or delete tags of a pets and so on.
 According to user interview, this time, most of our users are interested in buying pets, and some are product managers (we want them to play the role of website owner because they are very professional in product design).
 For users, most of the functions they propose are about search.
 So about all,  we have summarized that, for users, they want to search by pets by ID, name or filter the pets by pets' tag, even fuzzy search.
 The results of Competitive and similar product analysis are the almost same as user interview and user quesitonnaire.

- The summary of possible features:
+ The summary of possible features(according to user interview, user questionnaire and analysis of similar product):

 For buyer: